 For the past several years, the CERT Secure Coding team has contributed to a major revision of the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) standard for the C programming language.
 The team has focused on introducing enhancements to C and its standard library to address security issues, such as buffer overflows, and Secure Coding team members are involved in ISO/IEC Program Languages Vulnerabilities Working Group 23, which prepares comparative guidance spanning multiple programming languages.
 With this approach, application developers are better able to avoid the programming errors that lead to vulnerabilities in these languages and their attendant consequences.
 Members of the Secure Coding team participated in this ISO/IEC effort by contributing to the technical report titled Guidance for Avoiding Vulnerabilities through Language Selection and Use.

-The blog post Improving Security in the Latest C Programming Language Standard, David Keaton describes these efforts to revise ISO and IEC standards for the C programming language.
+In the blog post Improving Security in the Latest C Programming Language Standard, David Keaton describes efforts to revise ISO and IEC standards for the C programming language.
 The team focused on introducing enhancements to C and its standard library, and David's post explores two of the team's changes: bounds-checking interfaces and analyzability.

 Members of the CERT Secure Coding team have authored many ISO/IEC standards proposals in their roles on the ISO/IEC committees.